openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 TODO2

 ### Buckets

+TODO2 change this to a part of Opportunity ID Cache

 A **Bucket** is a cache of Opportunity IDs that match a given Opportunity Criteria (TODO link to Opportunity Criteria description in packages/test-interface-criteria/README.md).
 When Integration Tests sends a request to get a random Opportunity matching a given criteria, the Opportunity is fetched from these buckets.